odan/odan.github.io/_posts/2020-04-17-slim4-twig-templates.md

 ### Dynamic values

-Changing the value of global variable afterwards is possible when you use objects.
+When using objects, it is possible to change the value of the global variable afterwards.
-I'ts still not possible to replace the object itself, but it's possible to change the property values of the object afterwards.
+It is still not possible to replace the object itself, but it is possible to change the property values of the object afterwards.

 Register a global twig variable: